Frequently Asked Questions

 Q: Is Charles Young Buffalo Soldiers National Monument open for visitation?

-A: At this time, the park is not yet open on a regular basis to the public, but interpretive programs and exhibits are currently being developed.
+A: No and yes.
+At this time, the park is not yet open on a regular basis to the public, but interpretive programs and exhibits are currently being developed.
 However, some limited tours are being offered during select days the rest of 2014.
 To view which dates and times are available, please visit the Public House Tours page.
 For more information about the park planning, volunteer opportunities and event & tour dates visit the Operating Hours and Seasons page.

 Q: Where did the name "Buffalo Soldiers" originate?